FESTIVAL PERKS WITH OUTSIDE+

 Why Runners Should Drink Pickle Juice

-You've seen others doing it and cringed—but there are good reasons this salty beverage it make its rounds.
+You've seen others doing it and cringed—but there are good reasons why this salty beverage is making the rounds.

 Move over coconut water, there’s a new beverage taking center stage: pickle juice.